caltechlibrary/cell-atlas/sections/9-4-type-iii-secretion.md

 videoAlt: 9_4.png
 collector: Steven Wang
 subsections: ['injectisome-structure', 'secretin-channel-structure']
+description: Bacteria like Pseudomonas aeruginosa use type III secretion system injectisomes to pump effector proteins into other cells
 ---

 What if your cell wanted to go a step further and deliver toxins directly into its target?
 Perhaps it needs a syringe.
 One of the most common, and best-studied, pathogenic secretion systems is the type III secretion system (**T3SS**) that assembles a needle-like toxin delivery system called the **injectisome**.
 T3SS injectisomes and flagellar motors are closely related, and the basal machines have similar structures (⇩).
 Rather than assembling a long helical filament for motility, though, injectisomes form a shorter needle, which you can see on this *Pseudomonas aeruginosa*.
 The needle can penetrate a eukaryotic cell, delivering effectors directly into its cytoplasm that block the immune response of the host, and lead to cell lysis. (*You can watch an animation of this process on [YouTube](https://youtu.be/OBf64TEo7gA).*)